iamjenetzler/SynapseControl/README.md

 This is simply doing a check of the status â€“ if it is paused it invokes the true activity (Restart) within the If Condition, if not it invokes the false activity (Pause).

-Within the appropriate activity branch add the final step.
+Within the appropriate activity branch, add the final step.

 ### Step 3c: Synapse Pause or Restart
 The final step (and this may be the only relevant step for some requirements), is to initiate the Pause or Restart of your Synapse SQL pool.
 This, like steps 1 and 3a, is a simple Web activity, calling the Pause or Resume compute REST API for Azure Synapse